BerndHagen/ASCII-Orbit-Terminal-Shooter/README.md

 # ASCII-Orbit - Save The Galaxy

 ASCII-Orbit is a console-based C# application that merges classic arcade gaming with a modern programming approach.
 This game transforms the simple console window into a dynamic battlefield, inviting players to navigate through an ASCII universe filled with invaders.
-With the game area defined by a width of 60 characters and a height of 25 lines, it centralizes the action in the console's window, providing a focused gameplay experience.
+This game combines the excitement of arcade gaming with the use of ASCII art, making it both visually interesting and strategically deep.

 The core mechanics revolve around controlling a player character, represented by a simple ASCII character, to dodge and shoot down incoming invaders.
 These invaders, selected from the English alphabet, descend towards the player at varying speeds, challenging the player's reaction times.
 The player's objective is to survive as long as possible while eliminating invaders, thereby increasing their score, advancing through levels and enhancing the game's difficulty.

-Crafted using Visual Studio 2022, ASCII Orbit is a console-based application tailored for `Windows`, featuring compatibility with `Linux` systems albeit with certain limitations.
+Made with Visual Studio 2022, ASCII Orbit is a console-based application tailored for `Windows`, featuring compatibility with `Linux` systems albeit with certain limitations.
 Specifically, the game operates on Linux without sound effects and requires adjustments to the console size due to the Windows-exclusive availability of the Beep function and specific console size adaptations.
-The application depends on the `.NET Framework 4.7.2` or later versions to ensure a seamless user experience across various platforms.
+The application depends on the `.NET Framework 4.7.2` or later versions to ensure compatibility and optimized gameplay across different operating systems.

 # Run with Command Line

-To install ASCII-Orbit on your Desktop, follow these steps:
+To run ASCII-Orbit on your Desktop, follow these steps:

 ### Prerequisites

-Before installing ASCII-Orbit, ensure you have the following prerequisites:
+Before running ASCII-Orbit, ensure you have the following prerequisites:

 1. **.NET Framework**: ASCII-Orbit requires the `.NET Framework 4.7.2` or later versions to run smoothly.
 You can download it here:
    - [Download .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework)